yevgenykuz/service-discovery-demo-parent/README.rst

     git clone https://github.com/yevgenykuz/service-discovery-demo-parent.git

-Specific instructions for every programming language can be found in each folder.
+| Specific instructions for every programming language can be found in each folder.
+|
+| **All docker related commands require docker to work with linux containers.**
+| **This may be hard to achieve on docker installed on Windows Server.**
+| **Please use linux/windows 10/macos for best results.**

 Cross language flows
 --------------------